 Group: They recognize This breed as a member of the AKC and UK Toy Group

-Health concerns pertaining to this breed include brachycephalic syndrome, CHD, Pug dog encephalitis, elongated palate, patellar luxation, hemivertebra, stenotic nares, Legg-Perthes, entropion, KCS, and skin infections.
-In addition, this dog is also susceptible to seizures, nerve degeneration, demodicosis, allergies, and distichiasis.
+Health concerns about this breed include brachycephalic syndrome, CHD, Pug dog encephalitis, elongated palate, patellar luxation, hemivertebra, stenotic nares, Legg-Perthes, entropion, KCS, and skin infections.
+This dog is also susceptible to seizures, nerve degeneration, demodicosis, allergies, and distichiasis.
 Also, this dog does not tolerate heat well and can be sensitive to anesthesia.
 They’re also prone to corneal abrasion and obesity.